blairanderson/serverlessconsultants/plugins/serverless-content-encoding.md

 ### Note

 This plugin is to enable Content Encoding on API Gateway for response compression.
 If your are looking for binary files support, please use [serverless-apigw-binary](https://www.npmjs.com/package/serverless-apigw-binary)

+Thanks [@evgenykireev](https://github.com/evgenykireev) for the recommendation of using `MinimumCompressionSize` in CloudFormation instead of CreateDeployment API